Kiri Industries (KIRIINDUS) Q1 FY26: Is Weakness Hiding a Billion-Dollar Opportunity?

 Diluted EPS (INR per share) 1.75 17.79 (14.14)

-However, the standalone PAT remained positive at INR 72 Mn, primarily cushioned by a substantial “Other Income” of INR 340 Mn, which included notable dividend income from Lonsen Kiri.
-This highlights a crucial point: without this non-operating income, Kiri’s core manufacturing business would be deeply in the red.
+However, a closer look reveals that standalone Profit After Tax (PAT) managed to stay positive at INR 72 Mn.
+This was largely cushioned by a substantial ‘Other Income’ of INR 340 Mn, which, as clarified in the earnings call, included a notable dividend income from Lonsen Kiri.
+This underscores a crucial point: without this non-operating income, Kiri’s core manufacturing business would be deep in losses.

 Given these figures, Kiri Industries falls squarely into the category of a ‘Turnaround’ company.
 Its current operational performance is weak, marked by cost pressures and significant non-recurring legal expenses.
 The positive standalone PAT is propped up by ‘other income,’ rather than core business strength.
-The market’s focus here is less on current earnings, and more on the strategic resolution that could unlock significant value.
+The market’s focus here is less on current earnings and more on the strategic resolution that could unlock significant value.

 Working Capital: Signs of Strain